sung-won-kim/sung-won-kim/README.md

 My research is driven by exploring data-efficient methods that not only leverage the powerful performance of deep learning but also maintain applicability to training and inference time when applied to real-world scenarios.

 ## Interest
 - Graph Neural Networks
+  - Learning-based 3D Simulation via GNN
+  - Federated Learning
   - Data-Efficient Deep Learning
-- Meta Learning
 - Anything related to the tasks that can be addressed in real-world scenarios!

 [**Homepage**🏠](https://sung-won-kim.github.io)